Brnjak6/eMerch/README.md

 ![landing page](https://i.ibb.co/HgrgT7H/Screenshot-104.png")

-### Dynamic website built with Etsy's open api REST API data
+### Dynamic website built with Etsy's open REST API data
 > visit https://www.etsy.com/developers/ for more information

 Goal of this project was practice frontend development as much as possible.